What's the difference between macaroons vs macarons? There is often confusion with their pronunciation or translation - either with one 'o' or two.

 Did you know, however, there are also many old-fashioned traditional varieties of macarons in France?
 So let me explain the differences between macaroons, French macarons, and the modern Parisian gerbet macaron.
 Not to be confused with our Président Macron, either.

 It happened again.
 I recently caught myself wincing at a teatime menu’s English version.
-This time it was in one of Paris’s most elegant and prominent tea salons in Place Vendôme, where the famously stylish Parisian “macaron” was translated as “macaroon”.
+This time it was in one of Paris’s most elegant and prominent tea salons in Place Vendôme.
+On their menu, the famously stylish Parisian “macaron” was translated as “macaroon”.

 I know, it’s not one of the world’s first problems but please, get it right.

-This confusion with an extra “o” is nothing new; it happens frequently, whether it’s on a top tearoom menu in Paris or on high-end supermarket packaging around the world.
-Even a UK bookshop snootily turned down stocking my first book, Mad About Macarons, simply because the title read "Macarons" and not "Macaroons”.
-It’s a subject that has been raised often, but the same mistake continues like a couple of crêpes on deaf ears.
+This confusion with an extra “o” is nothing new.
+It happens frequently, whether it’s on a top tearoom menu in Paris or on high-end supermarket packaging around the world.
+Many people pronounce the macaron a "macaroon" in English.
+Even a UK bookshop snootily turned down stocking my first book, Mad About Macarons, simply because the title read "Macarons" and not "Macaroons".

 So let’s get it straight with the simplest answer: the macaron is meringue-based and the macaroon is coconut based.